dantolas/PV_Alfa3_2023/README.md

 `java -jar alfa3-all.jar`

 The User Interface will then guide you through further usage of the application.
+U can also view test scenarios in /test.
+See [Testing](#testing-and-test-scenarios)

 ## Configurations
 U can configure the database access point, but make sure u have the schema set up correctly as mentioned in [Installation](##instalation)

 Configurations are read from the *conf/* **config.json** file.
+- Make sure this file exists and it's struture complies with the examples below.

-This file can be modified to for example change the database connection or rename report files generated.
+This file can be modified to change the database connection point;

 **config** file example: